skypjack/entt/docs/md/entity.md

 organizer.emplace(+[](const void *, entt::registry &) { /* ... */ });
 ```

-As for free functions and member functions, these are the parameters that can be
+These are the parameters that a free function or a member function can accept:
-presented by their function types and that will be correctly handled:

 * A possibly constant reference to a registry.
-The one passed to the task when
-  it's run will also be passed to the function as-is.

-* An `entt::view` with any possible combination of types.
-It will be created
+* An `entt::basic_view` with any possible combination of types.
-  from the registry passed to the task and supplied directly to the function.

-* A possibly constant reference to any type `T`.
-It will be interpreted as
+* A possibly constant reference to any type `T` (that is, a context variable)
-  context variable, which will be created within the registry and passed to the
-  function.

 The function type for free functions and decayed lambdas passed as parameters to
 `emplace` is `void(const void *, entt::registry &)` instead.
-The registry is the
-same as provided to the task.
-The first parameter is an optional pointer to user
+The first parameter
-defined data to provide upon registration:
+is an optional pointer to user defined data to provide upon registration:

 ```cpp
 clazz instance;